In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 Knowledge

 Construction and stewardship of the built environment require knowledge and skill.
-Labor cooperatives can offer educational infrastructure, as workdays can serve as trainings.
+Labor cooperatives can offer educational infrastructure as workdays can serve as trainings.
 The CLT can lend staff support, especially at first, to ensure that all participants have the knowledge and tools needed to begin the work.
-However, over time, more and more residents would have the ability to lead workdays, showing an increased self-sufficiency and greater potential to earn higher wages in the job market with their new skill-set.
+However, over time, more and more residents would have the ability to lead workdays, showing an increased self-sufficiency and greater potential to earn higher wages in the job market with their new skill set.

 Architects might play a role as well, collaborating with CLTs to provide the design and material expertise needed to engage the work of the cooperatives.
 However, for this to work, the typical architect-client relationship would have to be rewritten.
 With the decommodification of land, labor, and knowledge as a goal, the CLT would likely be unable to hire an architect for every project.
-However, an architect could engage the CLT from the onset of the cooperatives, not only thinking through the material logics and design configurations that would most effectively achieve long-term transformation, but also providing “design kits” that consist of building details and architectural layouts.
+However, an architect could engage the CLT from the onset of the cooperative, not only thinking through the material logics and design configurations that would most effectively achieve long-term transformation, but also providing “design kits” that consist of building details and architectural layouts.
 Every time a unit addition is built in the neighborhood, members can refer to this series of drawings, or “custom standards,” eventually learning the technique themselves.

 The goal of deploying custom standards is not to standardize aesthetics, but to create a method that is teachable and replicable in the community.
 In other words, the architect becomes an active participant in urban planning and design by offering models, patterns, and techniques that are then appropriated by the community.
 This, in turn, allows the custom standard to serve as an anchor for a larger cultural project, where culture is defined as the characteristics and knowledge of a group of people, including language, social habits, music, arts, and modes of building.
 Far from positing an architecture without architects, this way of working seeks to produce a community that re-establishes the significance of architecture as something that is vital for its growth, organization, and preservation, which in turn creates legibility of the community itself and offers a starting point for the development of vernacular knowledge after centuries of its erasure under global industrialization.